-“Common House is one of a collection of American pre-modern house types––they are familiar in every small town––as such they are a part of social memory and contribute to our sense of belonging.
-Some were built in the late 18C and mostly in the 19th century.
-As they are well over 100 years old they are disappearing from the rural and urban landscapes.
+“Common House is one of a collection of American premodern house types; they are familiar in every small town.
+As such, they are a part of social memory and contribute to our sense of belonging.
+Some were built in the late 18th century, and most in the 19th century.
+As they are well over 100 years old, they are disappearing from the rural and urban landscapes.

-“This stone Common House is a Federal Townhouse.
-Its simplicity and practicality demonstrated the frugality and independence of the early urban Americans.
+“This stone Common House is a Federal townhouse.
+Its simplicity and practicality demonstrate the frugality and independence of the early urban Americans.
 I added an elliptical dome center, taken, proportion-wise, from Borromini’s San Carlo alle Quattro Fontane in Rome.
 I did this for the purpose of giving the home a sacred center.
-When exhibited indoors the Common House has an illuminated center (see below).
-It [has been] exhibited…at the National Archeological Museum in Florence.
-It was carved from a block of Bardiglio marble in 2014.
+When exhibited indoors, the Common House has an illuminated center.
+It has been exhibited at the National Archaeological Museum in Florence.
+It was carved from a block of Bardiglio marble in 2014.” www.laurenewingart.com